Jobs and Talent — 8 min

 These nuances cannot be ignored, particularly with a majority of employees (67%) stating they expect their benefits to be comparable to those of other professionals in their country or city.

-Remote’s report also demonstrates that when economic challenges arise, benefits become more important than ever.
+Remote’s benefits research also demonstrates that when economic challenges arise, a company’s benefits strategy becomes more important than ever.
 An overwhelming 88% of employees say having good benefits that cover their fundamental needs becomes even more important when money is tight.

 Additionally, 79% agree that if a company needs to freeze salaries due to a difficult economic climate, offering a good benefits package can still set it apart as an appealing place to work.
 This shows that benefits can help maintain positive relationships between team members and their employers and allow businesses to continue to scale even in the face of financial uncertainty.

-As a leading employer of record, benefits are a core part of Remote’s business.
-Our people are on the ground on every continent, building culturally aware employment packages that help you build trust with and retain your global team.
+With Remote’s purpose-built global HR platform, you receive in-built compliant benefits plans everywhere you choose to hire.
+Our employment experts are on the ground on every continent, building culturally aware employment packages that help you build trust with, and retain your global team.

 Best of all, there are no hidden fees — Remote’s low, flat rate helps you control your budget so that you can focus on growing your business.
 To learn more about Remote’s global benefits offerings, speak to one of our experts today.